GregLando113/GWCA/README.md

 gigi - For helping with the api in terms of structure and higher level functionality.

-ACB,Harboe - For their work in the original GWCA and GWLP:R projects, the reverse work done then set the base for this (as well as all) Gw APIs.
+ACB,Harboe - For their work in the original GWCA project, most agentarray and ctogs functions are derived from this work

+ACB,_rusty,miracle44 - GWLP:R work with StoC packets, StoC handler derived form the GWLP Dumper

-Miracle444,TheArkanaProject - Work done in the GWA2 Project, as well as GWLP:R for Miracle.
+Miracle444,TheArkanaProject - Work done in the GWA2 Project.

 ## Usage ##